 Central banks and the IMF also play an important role in the gold price.
 At the end of 2004 central banks and other organizations held almost 20% of all above-ground gold reserves.
 The ten years Washington Agreement on Gold, (WAG September 1999) limited gold sales by its members.
 (Europe, USA, Japan, Australia, Bank of International Settlements, and the IMF).
 In 2009 the agreement was extended for another five years.
 Although the tendency in recent years is for the central banks to sell their gold reserves, nowadays the opposite is true, with the central banks of China and Russia leading the way.
 It is also accepted that the price of gold is closely related to interest rates.
 As interest rates rise, the tendency is for the gold price to fall, and as interest rates fall, the gold price rises.

 Industrial demand and jewelry account for over 75% of annual gold demand.
 India is the largest jewelry consumer followed by China and the US.
 Gold is also used in industry (mobile phones, dental uses, etc)

-The price of gold is also affected by gold jewelry recycling, as many people hand over their jewelry for cash and as a result, the gold recycling industry has become a multi-million dollar business.
+The price of gold is also affected by gold jewelry recycling, as many people hand over their jewelry for cash.
+As a result, the gold recycling industry has become a multi-million dollar business.
 Unfortunately, there have been many companies caught taking advantage of their customers, paying only a fraction of what the gold is really worth.

 Gold IRA Retirement Fund